What is dual enrollment?

 Public school districts include dual enrolled students on their state funding reports.

-Public school districts can include dual enrolled students on their state funding reports, and they receive 10% of the per-student funding that the state provides for fully enrolled students.
+For each dual enrolled student, they receive 10% of the per-student funding the state provides for fully enrolled students.

 Is dual enrollment the same as enrollment in a Home School Assistance Program (HSAP)?

 Dual enrollment is not the same as enrollment in a Home School Assistance Program [HSAP].

-Access by homeschooled students to public school services, activities, classes, and materials that are provided to regularly enrolled students must be obtained through dual enrollment – not HSAP enrollment.
+Homeschooled student access to public school services, activities, and classes that are provided for regularly enrolled students must be obtained through dual enrollment – not HSAP enrollment.